Organisation: Kounkuey Design Initiative (KDI)

 KDI is looking for a unique individual to co-lead its dynamic and growing Nairobi office.
-A background in the built environment, planning or community development and a number of years in a leadership position managing teams for design/construction and/or community projects is expected.
+A background in community development, social work, or education and a number of years in a leadership position managing teams for community projects in under-served areas is expected.
+Interest and experience in the urban sector and the built environment would be valuable in this role.
 More than any particular disciplinary background, the ideal candidate will have a passion for community development and the capacity to lead and develop a diverse and growing team.
+Duties & Responsibilities

-The Kenya Community Director oversees all community aspects of KDI’s projects; fundraising and cost management for KDI programmes in Kenya; and the co- management of 16 full time office staff, plus site construction teams and networks of many volunteers.
+The Kenya Community Director oversees all community aspects of KDI’s projects; fundraising and cost management for KDI programmes in Kenya; and the co- management of 20 office staff, plus site construction teams and networks of many volunteers.

-- Overall design and delivery of community engagement activities of KDI in Kenya in collaboration with the Senior Program Coordinator (Ibrahim Maina);
+- Overall direction, design and delivery of community engagement activities of KDI in Kenya as well as strategic leadership for community development work across the global organization;

-- Developing and implementing a strategy for connecting 10+ community groups to each other to build financial, physical, and social support network;
+- Support the further development and implementation strategy for connecting 10+ community groups and over 400 members to build financial, physical, and social support networks;

 - Facilitating seamless communication between KDI and community partners;